allinurl/goaccess/README.md

     # tail -F -n +0 access.log | grep -i --line-buffered 'bot' | goaccess -

+#### Networks by ASN ####

+With a GeoIP2 ASN database in place, all traffic from a given network can be dropped as it is parsed. `--exclude-asn` can be repeated and takes either the numeric or the AS-prefixed form:

+    # goaccess access.log --geoip-database=/usr/local/share/GeoIP/GeoLite2-ASN.mmdb --exclude-asn=AS8075 --exclude-asn=15169

+Exclusions apply to records as they are read, so they won't remove matching records already restored from persistent storage.

 ### Tips ###

 Also, it is worth pointing out that if we want to run GoAccess at lower